neopolitans/UCL-Quickstart-Guides/README.md

 Gilbertson, A. (2023) Quick-Start C#: Documenting your code with XML.
 Available at: https://github.com/neopolitans/UCL-Quickstart-Guides/blob/main/CSharp/CSharp-Quickstart_Introduction-To-XML.pdf (Accessed: 27 April 2023).
 ```

 If the formatting style changes, your tutors may have already supplied the required resources and you should check your class in Google Classroom (or whichever software takes it's place).
+Additionally, in this case, please create an issue of 'Incorrect Citation Type' bundled with any updated documentation provided by UC Leeds.